ergochat/ergo/DEVELOPING.md

 There are some mutexes that are "tier 0": anything in a subpackage of `irc` (e.g., `irc/logger` or `irc/connection_limits`) shouldn't acquire mutexes defined in `irc`.

 We are using `buntdb` for persistence; a `buntdb.DB` has an `RWMutex` inside it, with read-write transactions getting the `Lock()` and read-only transactions getting the `RLock()`.
 We haven't completely decided where this lock fits into the overall lock model.
 For now, it's probably better to err on the side of caution: if possible, don't acquire new locks inside the `buntdb` transaction, and be careful about what locks are held around the transaction as well.

+## Command handlers and ResponseBuffer

+We support a lot of IRCv3 specs.
+Pretty much all of them, in fact.
+And a lot of proposed/draft ones.
+One of the draft specifications that we support is called ["labeled responses"](https://ircv3.net/specs/extensions/labeled-response.html).

+With labeled responses, when a client sends a label along with their command, they are assured that they will receive the response messages with that same label.

+For example, if the client sends this to the server:

+    @label=pQraCjj82e PRIVMSG #channel :hi!

+They will expect to receive this (with echo-message also enabled):

+    @label=pQraCjj82e :nick!user@host PRIVMSG #channel :hi!

+They receive the response with the same label, so they can match the sent command to the received response.
+They can also do the same with any other command.

+In order to allow this, in command handlers we don't send responses directly back to the user.
+Instead, we buffer the responses in an object called a ResponseBuffer.
+When the command handler returns, the contents of the ResponseBuffer is sent to the user with the appropriate label (and batches, if they're required).

+Basically, if you're in a command handler and you're sending a response back to the requesting client, use `rb.Add*` instead of `client.Send*`.
+Doing this makes sure the labeled responses feature above works as expected.
+The handling around `PRIVMSG`/`NOTICE`/`TAGMSG` is strange, so simply defer to [irctest](https://github.com/DanielOaks/irctest)'s judgement about whether that's correct for the most part.